-There are many paths to acquiring or learning ASL.
-Most deaf children are not born to parents who are Deaf and fluent in ASL.
-This unique circumstance means that Deaf people acquire ASL in ways that are very different from the way that most people acquire their native languages.
+ASL is different than many other foreign languages in that its country of origin is the United States.
+Another difference is the mechanism by which it is passed from one generation to another.
+Most deaf people have hearing parents who are not fluent, or in many cases, even familiar with, ASL.
+This unique circumstance leads to Deaf people acquiring ASL in ways that are very different from the way that most people acquire their native language.
 For the small minority of Deaf children whose parents are Deaf, ASL acquisition happens naturally, but for the majority, first exposure to ASL comes in a variety of circumstances.
 Some Deaf children attend residential schools where ASL is used by their teachers, peers, and caregivers.
 Other Deaf children attend public schools where they may learn ASL from their interpreters or peers.
 Still other Deaf children attend programs where English speech is the language of instruction, and learn ASL only after they are adults and become assimilated into the Deaf community.
 Regardless of the path by which they enter the Deaf community, ASL is the primary language used by Deaf people within their culture.